 We cannot challenge the experts when they say greasy skin creams work well for rough dry skin and cracks.
 The only trouble with such moisturizers is that your hands will remain greasy for quite a while.
 Try typing on a keyboard or touching a smart phone after slathering up and you will know instantly what we are talking about.
 Some people hate feeling like a greased pig.

 Does Hand Washing Help Prevent Catching the Flu?

 Just asking such a question is heresy.
 It is taken as an article of faith by public health officials, TV docs and just about everyone else that the way to avoid influenza is to wash your hands a lot.
 But is there any solid scientific evidence to support this belief?

-Swedish researchers attempted to answer that very question a couple of years ago (BMC Infectious Diseases, Sept.
+Swedish researchers attempted to answer that very question several years ago (BMC Infectious Diseases, Sept.
 18, 2014).

 They introduced their study this way:

 “Acute respiratory tract infections (ARI) constitute a large part of the total disease burden among people in productive ages and cause significant costs for society.
 Hand-washing is typically recommended as a central non-pharmacological measure against ARI, but the evidence for its effectiveness is surprisingly sparse, weak and divergent.”